mariushobbhahn/mariushobbhahn.github.io/_posts/2021-07-01-Against_degrowth.md

 The key reason why economic growth is great is that it can be and has been a positive-sum game.
 This means, that everyone can get richer without making someone else poorer.
 Therefore, your slice of the pie can decrease in relative size while increasing in absolute size - even after controlling for purchasing power.
 In simpler terms, your income rises faster than the cost of the products you want to buy.

 This might be a bit unintuitive in the beginning, so I want to explain it via an analogy.
 Assume you have an isolated community that survives through subsistence farming.
 They have a couple of farmers, some builders, some bakers, etc. One day, one of the farmers has the idea to use horses to speed up the plowing and invents a mechanism to increase the speed of seed distribution.
 Now, fewer farmers are necessary to make the same amount of goods, and thus some of the farmers are freed to work on other things.
-One of the builders realizes that building with stone, clay, and wood allows for bigger and better isolated houses than just using wood.
+One of the builders realizes that building with stone, clay, and wood allows for bigger and better insulated houses than just using wood.
 With the additional knowledge and free workforce, they start to build bigger and better houses for everyone in the community.
 The baker invents the watermill, the weaver invents the weaving loom, etc. Fast forward a couple of years and everyone in the community has a big house, better clothes, cheaper bread, and cheaper food.
 They have all become richer without the necessity to exploit someone for it.
 Their slice has the same relative size but the entire pie is much bigger.

 This is the world economy in a nutshell.
 Economic growth makes everyone richer in real terms if the profit of that growth is distributed somewhat equally.
 I know that this is not the case in the status quo, but the problem is not with economic growth but with its distribution.